gadrian78/he-tokens-snapshot/README.md

 The uninstallation script uses the same variables you set in the `config.sh` script, so it should work fine.
 I tested it on my system and it works - nothing left.

 **The script needs your confirmation twice to continue, once at the beginning, and second on removing files.
-If you want to keep anything (like snapshots), it's advisable to do it before you run the uninstalation script, but certainly before you confirm it.**
+If you want to keep anything (like snapshots), it's advisable to do it before you run the uninstalation script, but certainly before you confirm removing files.**

 ## More Info?